somenewaccountthen/blocktube_scripts/README.md

 This will hide all videos with an age string containing the text 'hour' and '1 day'.

 ## Block/Hide narcicssists
-- hideNarcissists: Hides any video with a title starting with "I "
+- hideNarcissists: Hides any video with a title starting with "I " or "i ".

 ## Block/Hide exotic char sets